 - Driving while intoxicated (DWI) is driving with a blood alcohol concentration of .08 or higher

-Read more on the bill.
-The bill also sets up an “Ignition Interlock Program” that will allow you to participate in this program and receive a restrictive license instead of a suspension.
+The law also sets up an “Ignition Interlock Program” that will allow you to participate in this program and receive a restrictive license instead of a suspension.
 You must meet certain criteria to qualify.

-Maryland Motor Vehicle Administration provides helpful information on "What Young Drivers Need to Know About
+Maryland Motor Vehicle Administration also provides helpful information on "What Young Drivers Need to Know About Driving, Drinking, and Drugs."

 Using A Wireless Device